-These DIY Tie Dye Headbands are made so easy by taking some white t-shirts that were taking up space in my closet and giving them a little tie-dye makeover I was able to whip up a handful of fun and summery headbands and the result is adorbs.
-I mean, if a hippie was wearing these tie dye headbands, I’d like to think it was a way cool stylish hippie.
+These DIY Tie Dye Headbands are made so easy by taking some white cotton t-shirts that were taking up space in my closet and giving them a little tie-dye makeover.
+I was able to whip up a handful of fun and summery headbands and the result is adorbs.
 Here’s what I did:

-One of the funnest parts about using tie-dye is the different patterns you can make depending on how you fold and bundle your fabric (see an example here.)
+One of the funnest parts about using tie-dye is the different patterns you can make depending on how you fold and bundle your fabric (you can see lots of techniques here.)
 I love the surprise of seeing how the tie dye headbands turn out after the colors have set!
 Once you have chosen your pattern, fold and bundle accordingly, apply tie-dye according to package directions, and wrap in plastic wrap to keep moist.
 Since I used the Tulip kit this was a piece of cake.
-All you do is fill the squeeze bottle with water and squeeze it on the fabric, so basically, if you can use a sink you can be a tie-dye artist.
-I plan to add that title to my resume after I hit publish on this post.
-Skillz.
+All you do is fill the squeeze bottle with water and squeeze it on the fabric.

-Next you let set your tie dye headbands.
-For the most vibrant colors allow to set for 6-8 hours.
+Next you let the fabric set.
+For the most vibrant colors, allow to set for 6-8 hours.
 If you want to produce more pastel colors only let set for 30 minutes or so.
 Once the dye is set to your desired intensity, unwrap, remove rubber bands, rinse off the remaining dye, and toss t-shirt(s) alone in a hot washer with minimal soap.
-Dry normally and you’re done!
+Dry normally.
+You have now created some one-of-a-kind fabric for some adorable tie dye headbands!

 How to make Tie Dye Headbands